Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 You should be able to build and run this sample.
 It builds the wxWidgets library from source as part of its build process.
 Then you can edit the project settings to replace minimal.cpp with ModalWX.cpp.
-This will build the ModalWX app.
+This will build the EngageWX app.

 ### Windows:
 We recommend Visual Studio 2022 Community edition as the IDE.